metodi96/avax-tutorial-nft/README.md

 * The [@truffle/hdwallet-provider](https://www.npmjs.com/package/@truffle/hdwallet-provider) is used to sign transactions for addresses derived from a 12 or 24 word mnemonic.
 In our case we will create a MetaMask wallet and provide the mnemonic from there to deploy to the Avalanche Fuji testnet;
 * The [dotenv](https://www.npmjs.com/package/dotenv) is a zero-dependency module that loads environment variables from a .env file into process.env.
 We do not want to leak our mnemonic to other people after all;
 * The [@openzeppelin/test-helpers](https://docs.openzeppelin.com/test-helpers/0.5/) is a library that will helps us test when transactions revert and also handle Big Numbers for us.
 It is a dev dependency;
-* The [solidity-coverage](https://www.npmjs.com/package/solidity-coverage) is a library that we will use to check how much coverage our tests have;
+* The [solidity-coverage](https://www.npmjs.com/package/solidity-coverage) is a library that we will use to check how much coverage our tests have.
+It is again a dev dependency;

 3. Now that we have all the necessary dependencies installed, let us go to the **truffle-config.js** in the root of our project and paste the following lines of code in there: